Tadoba Tiger Safari 2026: Best Time, Zones & Booking Guide

 Gypsy safari costs Rs.
 4,500-6,000 per vehicle (6 passengers), averaging Rs.
 750-1,000 per person when shared, excluding guide fees and entry charges.

 Tadoba generally offers higher sighting consistency due to dense tiger populations and open forest terrain.
-Ranthambore provides iconic fort landscapes, but Tadoba often delivers more frequent daylight sightings, especially between February and May.
+Ranthambore provides iconic fort landscapes, but Tadoba often delivers more frequent daylight sightings, especially during April–May when waterholes dry up and tigers become maximally visible.

 A minimum of three to four safaris across different zones and time slots is recommended to maximise sighting chances.
 Multiple safaris improve exposure to varying tiger movement patterns.